Types of Conflict in Literature | Mini Lesson & Task Card Activity

-What character conflict types are taught in this lesson?
+What types of conflict are taught in this lesson?

 - Internal vs. External Conflict